ajrouvoet/ajrouvoet.github.io/src/content/blog/artifact-vm.md

 # compress a qcow image, reclaiming zero bits for the host
 qemu-img convert -O qcow2 box.qcow2 box-compressed.qcow2
 ```

+## Backing Images & Snapshots

+The workflow that I would propose for creating an artifact VM, is as follows:

+- Create a qcow2 image `base.qcow2` for the OS of your choice.
+- Install the OS on `base.qcow2`, set-up a default user and ssh access.
+- Clean the base image, zero-out all the free space and compress the result.
+- Create a qcow2 image `box.qcow2` for the artifact, _backed_ by the base.
+  This effectively acts like a snapshot, using the copy-on-write file system
+  features to keep the base image untouched.
+  This makes it easy to start cleanly if things go sideways, or if you need to
+  provision another artifact in the future.
+- Start `box.qcow2` and provision your guest.
+- Clean the guest, zero-out all the free space.
+- Merge the `box.qcow` with (a copy of) the base and compress the image for sharing.

+If you want to do any testing that would pollute the guest, you can create
+another snapshot and do your testing there afterwards.

 ## Images as Seen from the Inside